-On March 2005, Mr. Phillip E. Powell entered into a consulting agreement, effective January 1, 2005, with the Company through December 31, 2014 to perform such services as may be requested by the Board of Directors.
-The agreement provides for: (i) annual payments of \$600,000; (ii) certain other benefits including club membership, use of the Company airplane, car, health insurance, a term life insurance policy with a beneficiary designated by Mr. Powell in the amount of \$4 million; and (iii) reimbursement of business-related expenses.
+In 2005, Mr. Phillip E. Powell entered into a consulting agreement, with the Company to perform such services as may be requested by the Board of Directors.
+The agreement was amended in April 2010 to extend the term through December 31, 2016.
+The amended agreement provides for: (i) annual payments of \$700,000; (ii) certain other benefits including club membership, use of the Company airplane, car, health insurance; and (iii) reimbursement of business-related expenses.
 Mr. Powell has agreed not to compete with the Company, not to solicit employees of the Company, and not to solicit customers of the Company while serving as a consultant and for a period of one year following termination of the consulting agreement.
 Upon a change of control, Mr. Powell may terminate the consulting agreement with 90 days notice.
-Upon a change in control or other termination by Mr. Powell for good cause or termination by the Company wit hout cause or due to death or disability, the Company has agreed to pay Mr. Powell all accrued compensation and expenses, plus all compensation and benefits provided for in the consulting agreement through the term of the agreement.
-If Mr. Powell's agreement had been terminated on December 31, 2008 by the Company without cause or as a result of death or disability, or by Mr. Powell for good cause or following a change in control, Mr. Powell would have been entitled to receive \$3,600,000 in termination payments and other compensation valued at \$92,430 (based upon the value of other compensation earned in 2008, as reflected in "Summary Compensation Table").
+Upon a change in control or other termination by Mr. Powell for good cause or termination by the Company without cause or due to death or disability, the Company has agreed to pay Mr. Powell all accrued compensation and expenses, plus all compensation and benefits provided for in the consulting agreement through the term of the agreement.
+If Mr. Powell's agreement had been terminated on December 31, 2009 by the Company without cause or as a result of death or disability, or by Mr. Powell for good cause or following a change in control, Mr. Powell would have been entitled to receive \$3,210,000 in termination.
 The termination payment must be paid by the Company in a single lump sum thirty days following the termination date of the agreement.